kdaniel01/HomeLab-Environment-/README.md

 - <b>Remote Desktop<br />

 <h2>Overview </h2>
-- <b>Creating a Windows Server 2022 Virtual Machine with Oracle Virtual Box to be used as a Domain Controller.<br />
+- <b>Part 1- Creating Domain Controller from Windows Server 2022<br />
-- <b>Checking for connectivity between Client Virtual Machines and Domain Controller<br />
+- <b>Part 2- Joining client machine to tunetech.local domain<br />
-- <b>Installing Active Directory and Admin Creation<br />
+- <b>Part 3- Installing and configuring DHCP Role on Domain Controller<br />

-<h2>Part 1- Deploying Resources in Azure:</h2>
+<h2>Part 1- Creating Domain Controller from Windows Server 2022:</h2>

 <p align="center">
-I created a VMs to be used as Domain Controller for an organization called "Tunetech".
+I created a VM to be used as Domain Controller for an organization called "Tunetech".
 The VM will be configured with Server Manager.
 "DC-1-Win2022" was created and Network settings was configured for Adapter 1 to be attached to the Internal Network.<br />
 <img src="https://i.imgur.com/VpLeQSL.png" height="80%" alt="Disk Sanitization Steps"/>
 <br />
 <img src="https://i.imgur.com/zAkGnVh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>